krish9191/Auth_process/README.md

 - Forgot password
 - CRUD operations
 - Logout
-### Functionalities
+#### Functionalities
-- authenticates users by their username and mapping password hash
+- authenticate users by their username and password hash
 - create and verify access and refresh tokens in every required operations
 - custom decorator to maintain access limitations to the users
 - custom password generator